hbobenicio/refed/readme.md

     //NOTE Defer objects need to be lvalues!
-    //     (rvalue objects have temporary storage tied to their expressions and don't live long enough) Defer d1{ [](){ std::cout << "It Works 1!\n"; } };
+    //     (rvalue objects have temporary storage tied to their expressions and don't live long enough)
+    //NOTE In c++26 you can just use the `_` underscore placeholder instead of these dummy variable names Defer d1{ [](){ std::cout << "It Works 1!\n"; } };
     Defer d2{ [](){ std::cout << "It Works 2!\n"; } };
     Defer d3{ [](){ std::cout << "It Works 3!\n"; } };

+    // It will print:
+    // It Works 3!
+    // It Works 2!
+    // It Works 1!
 }
 ```